Vikings: Genetic legacy

-Margaryan et al. 2020 analyzed 442 Viking world individuals from various archaeological sites in Europe.
+Margaryan et al. 2020 analysed 442 Viking world individuals from various archaeological sites in Europe.
 They were found to be closely related to modern Scandinavians.
 The Y-DNA composition of the individuals in the study was also similar to that of modern Scandinavians.
 The most common Y-DNA haplogroup was I1 (95 samples), followed by R1b (84 samples) and R1a, especially (but not exclusively) of the Scandinavian R1a-Z284 subclade (61 samples).
-The study showed what many historians have hypothesized, that it was common for Norseman settlers to marry foreign women.
-Some individuals from the study, such as those found in Foggia, display typical Scandinavian Y-DNA haplogroups but also southern European autosomal ancestry, suggesting that they were the descendants of Viking settler males and local women.
-The 5 individual samples from Foggia were likely Normans.
+The study showed what many historians have hypothesised: that it was common for Norseman settlers to marry foreign women.
+Some individuals from the study, such as those found in Foggia, displayed typical Scandinavian Y-DNA haplogroups but also southern European autosomal ancestry, suggesting that they were the descendants of Viking settler males and local women.
+The five individual samples from Foggia were likely Normans.
 The same pattern of a combination of Scandinavian Y-DNA and local autosomal ancestry is seen in other samples from the study, for example Varangians buried near lake Ladoga and Vikings in England, suggesting that Viking men had married into local families in those places too.

 The study found evidence of a Swedish influx into Estonia and Finland; and Norwegian influx into Ireland, Iceland and Greenland during the Viking Age.
-However the authors commented "Viking Age Danish-like ancestry in the British Isles cannot be distinguished from that of the Angles and Saxons, who migrated in the fifth to sixth centuries AD from Jutland and northern Germany".
+However, the authors commented "Viking Age Danish-like ancestry in the British Isles cannot be distinguished from that of the Angles and Saxons, who migrated in the fifth to sixth centuries AD from Jutland and northern Germany".

 Margaryan et al. 2020 examined the skeletal remains of 42 individuals from the Salme ship burials in Estonia.
 The skeletal remains belonged to warriors killed in battle who were later buried together with numerous valuable weapons and armour.
 DNA testing and isotope analysis revealed that the men came from central Sweden.